 In addition Sixth Form candidates also take a general paper.

-Girls applying for a Year 7 Brighthelm Award can only be introduced by their Primary School Headteacher.
-Candidates must be performing in the top 2% of Year 6 academic levels.
+Girls applying for a Year 7 Brighthelm Award must be nominated by their Primary School Headteacher.
+Candidates should be performing in the top 2% of Year 6 academic levels in English and Maths.
 We cannot accept independent applications.

-These awards are means tested scholarships for girls from local state schools and are typically worth over 50%, and up to 100% of day fees.
-They are designed to enable exceptionally talented girls, who live within a 20 mile radius of the school, who will thrive academically and make a significant contribution to the school.
+These awards are means tested scholarships for girls from local state schools and are typically worth between 50% and 100% of day fees.
+They are designed to enable exceptionally talented girls who live within a 20 mile radius, to attend the school.
+These girls will thrive academically and will make a significant contribution to the school.
 Our Brighthelm scholars will be local girls who aspire to win places at the world's leading universities and contribute to school life beyond the classroom.
 Sixth Form candidates should have an academic profile of an A/A* predicted at GCSE.